-g.
+f.
 Leave of Absence

 Students occasionally have legitimate reasons for having to put their studies on hold.
-Students may apply to the Office of Graduate Studies and Research in the Faculty of Education for permission to take a Leave of Absence.
-A Leave of Absence may be granted for up to three consecutive semesters.
-A maximum of one Leave of Absence per student program may be granted.
+Students may apply to the Assistant Dean of Graduate Studies and Research (Faculty of Education) for permission to take a Leave of Absence.
+Term-specific Leaves of Absence may be granted for not less than three consecutive semesters.
+A maximum of two Leaves of Absence per student program may be granted.
 If required, the maximum six-year time for completion of the Master of Counselling program will be extended by the amount of Leave of Absence time granted.

-h.
+g.
 Fees

-See the Master of Education and Master of Counselling Programs 2013/2014 Fee Schedule on p.
-147.
+See the Master of Education and Master of Counselling Programs 2014/2015 Fee Schedule on p.
+129.

 For fee payment deadlines, see Section 11.
 Fee Deadlines in Fees on p.
-150.
+132.

-i.
+h.
 Credit for Previous Work

-A maximum of four semester courses (12.0 credit hours) which have not been credited toward a completed university credential may be accepted for credit in the Master of Counselling program.
+A maximum of two semester courses (6.0 credit hours) which have not been credited toward a completed university credential may be accepted for credit in the Master of Counselling program.